fdilke/bewl/bewl2/notes/done-todo.md

 # NON-CODING
 - sanity test symmetric group S_6 with '-Xmx3G'
 - move algo stuff to another repo; it doesn't belong here.
 Ditto cocantorian stuff
+- sort out jdk21 compatibility for Bewl 1, also fix for Bewl 2 if necc

 # SPECULATIVE
 - could Scala macros enable even deeper integration for Bewl?
 Or functional mottoes at least?